-Financing the Council's Camping and Outdoor Program
+Financing the Council's Outdoor Programs

-The COPC has an awesome responsibility to ensure the council has a well-financed camping program that provides quality activities at modern, well-maintained facilities.
-Each council's camping program is different, however.
+The OPC has an awesome responsibility to ensure the council has a well-financed outdoor program that provides quality activities at modern, well-maintained facilities.
+Each council's outdoor program is different, however.
 Most councils own or lease one or more properties at which they host short-term and long-term camping programs.

-Some councils do not own or lease properties but still offer a solid outdoor program to units throughout their council through collaboration with other council or camp providers.
+Some councils do not own or lease properties but still offer a solid outdoor program to units in their council through collaboration with other council or camp providers.

-Regardless of how the program is offered, the COPC has three key responsibilities when it comes to providing a well-funded program:
+Regardless of how the program is offered, the OPC has three key responsibilities when it comes to providing a well-funded program:

-1. Develop an annual operations plan that relates directly back to the council's strategic plan.
+- 1. Develop an annual operations plan that relates directly back to the council's strategic plan. - 2.
+Deploy a systematic budget process that translates the annual camping operations plan into income and expenses.

-- 2. Deploy a systematic budget process that translates the annual camping operations plan into income and expenses. - 3.
-Annually assess any property, building, and equipment capital and maintenance needs, along with strategies to provide adequate funding for them.
+3. Annually assess any property, building, and equipment capital and maintenance needs, along with strategies to provide adequate funding for them.